24 Vitamin E Foods for Fighting Against Free Radicals

 Vitamin E from food can’t cause any adverse effects.
 On the other hand, a high intake of vitamin supplements may increase the risk of hemorrhagic stroke.
-In addition, it can cause diarrhea, nausea, fatigue, headaches, and rashes.
-Therefore, the FNB has provided Tolerable Upper Intake Levels for this nutrient.
-According to the FNB, the vitamin E dosage for adults shouldn’t exceed 1000 mg per day.
+In addition, it can cause:

 How much vitamin E should you take daily?

-Vitamin E has numerous health benefits as it is one of the important antioxidants.
+Vitamin E has numerous health benefits as it is one of the essential antioxidants.
 Therefore, you should consume a sufficient amount of this vitamin.
-The recommended daily intake for adults is 15 mg or 22.4 IU.
-It is advised to cover your daily needs of vitamin E through your diet rather than taking supplements.
-Fortunately, there are a number of rich sources of this important nutrient.
+The recommended daily intake for adults is 15 mg.
+It is advised to cover your daily needs of vitamin E through vitamin E foods rather than supplements.
+Fortunately, there are many rich sources of this critical nutrient.

 Is vitamin E really bad for you?

-Vitamin E is not bad for your health if your intake of this vitamin doesn’t exceed 1,000 mg or 1,500 IU per day.
-However, high doses of supplemental vitamin E may cause serious adverse effects, such as increasing the risk of hemorrhage stroke.
-It’s interesting that there is no evidence that foods high in this vitamin can have negative effects on your health.
-Therefore, if you need to take supplements of this vitamin, always follow the advice of your doctor.
+It is not provided that your intake doesn’t exceed 1,000 mg per day.
+In other words, high doses of supplemental vitamin E may cause adverse effects, such as the increased risk of hemorrhage stroke.
+That said, there is no evidence that high vitamin E foods can negatively affect your health.

 Which foods are high in vitamin E?

 There is a variety of foods that are high in vitamin E. Some of the richest sources of this powerful antioxidant are nuts, seeds, and vegetable oils.
-For example, wheat germ oil, sunflower seeds, and almonds have a high content of vitamin E. In addition, green leafy vegetables, as well as some fruits, are good sources of this nutrient.
+For example, wheat germ oil, sunflower seeds, and almonds have high vitamin E content.
+In addition, green leafy vegetables and some fruits are good sources of this nutrient.

 What fruits are high in vitamin E?

-There are a number of fruits that contain different amounts of vitamin E. For instance, avocados are a great source of this nutrient.
+Several fruits contain different amounts of vitamin E. For instance, avocados are a great source of this nutrient.
 Also, vitamin E is found in various berries, such as blackberries and cranberries.
 However, fruit is not the best choice for this particular vitamin as other types of food, like vegetable oils, are much higher in vitamin E.

 Which vegetables contain vitamin E?

-A wide range of vegetables contain vitamin E. Generally, green leafy veggies, such as spinach, swiss chard, turnip greens, and beet greens, are considered great sources of this vitamin.
-Sweet potatoes and broccoli also have a fair amount of vitamin E.
+A wide range of vegetables contain vitamin E. Generally speaking, green leafy veggies, such as spinach, swiss chard, turnip greens, and beet greens, are considered excellent sources of this vitamin.
+In addition, sweet potatoes and broccoli also have a fair amount of vitamin E.